-- 3. Connect generator to the generator terminals (E1 and E2) on the transfer mechanism. - 4.
-Connect the generator neutral wire to the lower neutral lug.
+- 3. Connect generator to the generator terminals (E1 and E2) on the transfer mechanism. - Connect the generator neutral wire to neutral lug.

-IMPORTANT NOTE: A jumper wire (B) bonds the upper and lower Neutral lugs.
-NEVER remove this wire.
+IMPORTANT NOTE: A jumper wire (A) bonds the ground Neutral lug.
+Remove this wire if the transfer switch is not used as Service Equipment.

 5. Connect a subpanel supply to lower T1 and T2 Terminals.
-Connect subpanel Neutral and Ground to lower Neutral and Ground bars.
+Connect subpanel Neutral and Ground to Neutral and Ground bars.